 - Focuses on more accurate understanding of toxicological processes

 - Led by prof. dr. T. de Kok

 The department has strong collaborations both on the national level, and on the international level in the context of numerous EU and non-EU projects.
 Within Maastricht University there is a long history of collaboration with various clinical departments in the Maastricht University Medical Centre (MUMC+).
-The Department of Toxicogenomics is part of the GROW Research School for Oncology and Developmental Biology and the MHeNs School for Mental Health and Neuroscience and involved in the Maastricht Centre for Systems Biology (MaCSBio).
+The Department of Toxicogenomics is part of the GROW School for Oncology and Reproduction and the MHeNs School for Mental Health and Neuroscience and involved in the Maastricht Centre for Systems Biology (MaCSBio).

 Last Wednesday and Thursday, an international independent External Review Committee has visited CAPHRI.
 We are looking back at a positive site visit with a few preliminary key messages, which we would like to share.

 Caroline Bouvier wanted to be an illustrator, but ended up in chemistry.
 She managed to combine both of her passions in her research - creating molecular fingerprints of some of the world’s most valued paintings, including old master art from 15th to 17th centuries.
 As of October, Caroline is one of...

 For 40 years already, Annemie Mordant has been convinced that academic and support staff are stronger together.
 Until her retirement, as the head of MEMIC (the centre for research data management), she dedicated herself to optimally facilitating collaboration between academic and support staff.
 “We...